-The Academy uses a cashless catering system although income is recognised based on the receipts basis rather than sales basis.
-Our review indicated that income is materially accurately stated.
-This section has been included for the governors' information and no response is required.
+Despite the Academy having a cashless catering system which records the value of sales, income is recognised based on the receipts basis.
+Our audit review confirmed that income is materially accurately stated in the accounts.

 3 Related Party Transactions

 Finally, per auditing standards we are also required to include related party transactions as a default risk on all audits.
 This also overlaps with the Regularity section as "Connected Party Transactions" has been highlighted by the ESFA as a key area.